ebtsamali/Find-a-Coach/README.md

 10. From project setting in firebase you can get **Web API Key** and it's unique for each project.
 11. In the **.env** file change the  `VUE_APP_WEB_API_KEY`,  `VUE_APP_FIREBASE_DATABASE_URL`  variables to match the credentials of the database you just created in Firebase.

  And I recommended taking a look at the firebase documentation to fully understand all the steps and all .env variables.

-    You Also Can Try the deployed version from here: https://vue-http-demo-7dafa.web.app
+ You Also Can Try the **deployed version** from [here](https://vue-http-demo-7dafa.web.app)

 ## Usage